Penal Code 266i covers pandering charges in California.

 Entrapment occurs when police officers overstep their legal bounds.
 They may do this if they try to pressure or threaten you into committing a crime while undercover.
 We can help you if you have experienced entrapment here in California.

-Penal Code 266i charges are very serious.
-Get help handling these accusations by reaching out to a criminal defense lawyer at the Simmrin Law Group for a free consultation.
+Penal Code 266i charges are severe.
+Get help handling these accusations by contacting a criminal defense lawyer at the Simmrin Law Group for a free consultation.
 We are ready to help you right now.
-Call us at (310) 997-4688.
-You may also complete our online contact form.
+Call us or complete our online contact form.